ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 Specifically, you will attach the policy giving the Lambda a full access to the SNS.
 Policies are JSON documents that define permissions.
 They specify who can access which resources and what actions they can perform.
 Policies can be attached to users, groups, or roles.

-To modify the role, proceed as follows:
+To modify the role, proceed as shown:
 1. Go the AWS console, and type **IAM** in the search box.
 Then, select IAM from the list:

 ![fig15](Figures/15.png)